Udi Dahan Udi Dahan – The Software Simplist

 Like so many other things, the solution is simple but a bit counter-intuitive as it doesn’t follow the way most web development is done, i.e. one submit button => one call to the server.

 Let’s say the “Red” service is responsible for guest information and the “Blue” service is responsible for credit card data.
-In this case, each service would have its own javascript come done with the page and that script would register itself for a callback on the click of the submit button.
+In this case, each service would have its own javascript come down with the page and that script would register itself for a callback on the click of the submit button.
 Each service would take the data the user entered into its part of the page and independently make a call to “the” server (could be to 2 separate servers) where the data is persisted (potentially to 2 different databases).

 This raises other questions, of course.